 Application Review Process

 Projects will be considered only upon DHCD’s receipt of a complete application.
-Competitive applications must received by the application deadline.
+Competitive applications must be received by the application deadline.
 Applications will be evaluated first against the Threshold Criteria described in Chapter 3.
 Projects passing the threshold review will be evaluated against the Competitive Scoring Criteria described in Chapter 4.

 These criteria are intended to select viable projects that meet DHCD’s identified priorities as well as all federal and State requirements.
 Except for requirements of the programs’ governing statutes, the Threshold Criteria may be waived by the Secretary of DHCD or the Director, Multifamily Housing, as provided in Chapter 5.